DataScienceINDIA-COM/NeuroSync/README.md

 - **Avatar Description Validation:** Avatar descriptions are validated by an AI flow before image generation to improve quality and appropriateness.
 - **Integration Service:** `IntegrationService` will store integration details (tokens, status) in localStorage, scoped by `userId`.
 Real OAuth flows are a future enhancement.
 - **Real-time Notifications:** FCM is used for task completions, AI coach nudges, and important community updates.
+- **Onboarding Analytics:** Placeholder logs added for tracking onboarding completion/skip events.
+Full integration with an analytics platform is a future step.

 ### Issues & Troubleshooting